Why apply the swiss cheese theory of accident prevention to heart attacks?

 IV Body’s Fibrinolytic Defence: Our Natural Clot Busters

 Our arteries have a clot-busting pathway, the fibrinolytic pathway, which is finely balanced to deal with arterial thrombosis.
-Factors like statin therapy and exercise improve our ability to handle arterial thrombosis, whereas a sedentary lifestyle and diabetes increase the risk.
+One of the main regulators of our own fibrinolytic systems is plasminogen activator inhibitor 1 or PAI-1.
+Factors like statin therapy and exercise improve our ability to handle arterial thrombosis, whereas a sedentary lifestyle and diabetes increase the risk, by increased PAI-1.

 Preventive Measures